-For each network connection device shown on the left, toggle the connection button to the right to the ON position to connect to that network automatically.
+For each network connection device shown on the left, toggle the connection button to the right to the ${\bf ON}$ position to connect to that network automatically.

-An example page follows:
+An example page with only one network connection follows:

 Ensure the connected device is set to ON and press Done when you have finished configuring all of the networking details.